Kurt O. Friedrichs was appointed to the faculty of New York University in 1937, and he retired in 1974. He died on

 Friedrichs was a Fellow of the American Academy of Arts and Sciences, a Member of the National Academy of

 Friedrichs was born in Kiel, Germany, in 1901.
-He earned his Ph.D. degree at Göttingen in 1925 under Richard
+He earned his Ph.D. degree at Gouttingen in 1925 under Richard

-Courant’s di-rection.
-He continued in Göttingen as Courant’s assistant for a while, and then he worked in
+Courant's direction.
+He continued in Gouttingen as Courant's assistant for a while, and then he worked in Aachen for

-Aachen for a few years as assis-tant to the famous aerodynamicist, Theodore von Karman.
-In 1930 he was appointed to
+a few years as assistant to the famous aerodynamicist, Theodore von Karman.
+In 1930 he was appointed to a

-a professorship in Braunschweig.
-But in 1937 Friedrichs left Germany because of his antipathy to the Nazi regime and his
+professorship in Braunschweig.
+But in 1937 Friedrichs left Germany because of his antipathy to the Nazi regime and

-1937, James J. Stoker also arrived at New York University.
-These three, Courant -- about ten years the senior -- and
+year, 1937, James J. Stoker also arrived at New York University.
+These three, Courant -- about ten years the senior

-Friedrichs and Stoker, were founders and intellectual leaders of what has now become the Courant Institute.
-Although
+-- and Friedrichs and Stoker, were founders and intellectual leaders of what has now become the Courant Institute.

-completely dissimilar in back-ground and personality, they maintained an enormously effective partnership for a quarter
+Although completely dissimilar in back-ground and personality, they maintained an enormously effective parrtnership

 Of course it is impossible to describe briefly Friedrichs’ research to a general audience.
 All I can do is offer a